C# feature highlight: Span<T>

 This is the result of the benchmark (in debug mode on a developer local machine):

-As you can see, the method using Span<T> is slightly faster but but above all it consumes much less memory with no memory allocated againt 128 bytes.
+As you can see, the method using Span<T> is slightly faster but, above all, it consumes much less memory, with no memory allocated against 128 bytes.

-There are still a lot of things to say about this subject but I hope to have enlightened you a little on it and I invite you to learn more about this powerful stuff, I have put a list of links below the article.
+There are still a lot of things to say about this subject but I hope I have enlightened you a little on it, and I invite you to learn more about this powerful stuff; I have put a list of links below the article.

 Keep coding! ;)